KazakosVas/System-programming/README.md

 In the **1st task**, I implemented a set of data structures (Hash tables, red-black trees) to answer queries in a large dataset of records.
 The dataset is about monitoring the statistics of hospitals.

 In the **2nd task**,  I implemented a distributed multi-process system that answers queries about viruses and diseases.
 A parent process is creating worker processes that handle the questions.
 The parent forwards the questions and receives answers through pipes and select syscall.
-Finally, I do some signal handing when having functions like read, write and select that may fail when a signal is caught.
+Finally, I do some signal handling  when having functions like read, write and select that may fail when a signal is caught.

 In the **3rd task**, I implemented: